Learning Resources, Inc. v. Trump: Learning Resources v. Trump

-On April 22, 2025, Learning Resources and hand2mind, two family-owned educational toy manufacturers, sued Trump in the United States District Court for the District of Columbia.
-In an interview with CBS News, Learning Resources' chief executive, Rick Woldenberg, argued that Trump's tariffs would negatively affect his business and the U.S. economy, citing that their costs to tariffs had risen by a 44-fold increase.
+On April 22, 2025, Learning Resources and Hand2mind, two family-owned educational toy manufacturers, sued Trump in the United States District Court for the District of Columbia.
+In an interview with CBS News, Learning Resources' chief executive, Rick Woldenberg, argued that Trump's tariffs would negatively affect his business and the US economy, citing that their costs to tariffs had risen by a 44-fold increase.

 A coalition of experts filed an amici curiae brief in support of the plaintiff for Learning Resources, in addition to a similar one for V.O.S.
 Selections, stating "The powers to tax, to regulate commerce, and to shape the nation's economic course must remain with Congress.
 They cannot drift silently into the hands of the President through inertia, inattention, or creative readings of statutes never meant to grant such authority.
 That conviction is not partisan.
 It is constitutional.
 And it strikes at the heart of this case."
 The brief, co-authored by Michael W. McConnell and Joshua Claybourn, brought together "big-name constitutional law scholars across the political spectrum" according to Reason, and included legal scholars Steven Calabresi, Harold Koh, Richard Epstein, Michael W. McConnell, and Gerard Magliocca, and former government officials Michael Mukasey, George Allen, and Chuck Hagel.
 The filing, dubbed the McConnell/Claybourn brief, was cited by Vox as one of the plaintiffs' two significant advantages, noting that co-signer John Danforth is a mentor to Justice Clarence Thomas and gave Thomas his first job out of law school.
 According to Adam Liptak of The New York Times, the amici brief was considered instrumental in the case's proceedings.
 McConnell would later transition to serve as counsel to the plaintiffs in V.O.S.
 Selections.

 Judge Rudolph Contreras ruled on May 29, 2025, that Trump's tariffs were unlawful, but limited his order to the plaintiffs and delayed it until an appeal could be heard.
 Trump appealed to the D.C.
 Circuit Court of Appeals by June 3, leading judge Contreras to extend the stay on his order while the case was litigated there.

 While the case progressed in the appeals court, Learning Resources filed for a motion to expedite directly to the Supreme Court, bypassing the appeals court, along with a writ of certiorari on June 18, 2025.
 The Supreme Court rejected the expedited request two days later without comment.
 In July, solicitor general D. John Sauer argued that the justices "should not leapfrog" the proceedings in the appeals court.